fufiprotocol/fufi.whitepaper/README.md

 ## About Us

 Project FuFi is built by the FuFi Foundation.
 We are a group of experts in cryptocurrencies, trading, and decentralized finance.
-While we have built the FuFi protocols, it is permissionless we do not hold special power anymore.
+While we have built the FuFi protocols, it is strived to be permissionless that we do not hold special power anymore.
 It is up to you, the crypto community, to use it as you will.

 ## Contribute